Spring 2022 Alaska Sailing

 Additional package pricing available for triple or quad occupancy as well as for Full Suite Cabins.

-Please click here or select the link to our registration form at the bottom of this page so we may accurately provide a no-obligation quote for the best price based on your criteria and interests.
+we may accurately provide a no-obligation quote for the best price based on your criteria and interests.

 Contact Carlos at firstname.lastname@example.org should you have questions.

 Note: Pricing above reflects original contracted rates between our agency and cruise line.
 Current rates may be lower or higher than rates as listed above based on current promotions and availability of cabins at the time of booking.
 An agent of Connie George Travel Assoc., LLC will apprise you of any changes, available pricing promotions and cabin options specific to your interests before moving forward with any booking or charging of your credit card.

 Seeking a Cabin Mate?